Using Slack like a Slack developer

 Over to you

-So there you have it – a snapshot of how Slack uses Slack itself.
+So there you have it—a snapshot of Slack’s own use of Slack.
 This is just one example of many.
-Even within our engineering teams, there are lots of different ways that we use our own platform to work more efficiently.
+Even within our engineering teams, there are lots of different ways we use our own platform to work more efficiently.